columbia-it/django-jsonapi-training/docs/building.md

    will likely do the `or`s and `and`s differently.

 Lot's more can be done with Django's permission system such as adding object and/or field-level permissions.

+!!!
+Note
+    A lot of the permissions configuration has changed in the latest version(s) of the app, so some of the above may no longer work.

 ```diff
 diff --git a/myapp/views.py b/myapp/views.py